franticnick/cointrends/README.md

 - Room Database
 - Kotlin coroutines

 Before going deeper how everything works I would like to explain what Coin Trends app does.
-'Coin' in the name is not for nothing because applicaiton gets information about all the coins that are on trade at Wavesplatform DEX (decentralized exchange).
-This DEX is chosen because REST API endpoints are free and there is no limit on access.
-If you want to create similar application that works with different exchanges, you can achieve that relatively simply by changing exhange's specifics in Model layer.
-Since all data are static (in this version), room database is used for storing them for later use.
+'Coin' in the name is not for nothing because application gets information about all coins that are on trade at Wavesplatform's DEX (decentralized exchange).
+This exchange is chosen because they provide free REST API endpoints with no limits on usage.
+If you want to create similar application that works with other exchange(s), you can achieve that relatively simply by changing exchange's specifics in the model layer.
+Since all data are static (at least in current version), room database is used for storing them for later use.

 ## Architecture

 [ToDo]

 ## Screenshots